Professional Services: Security & Compliance Brief

 - Identity: MFA, conditional access, and least privilege.

-- Recovery: restore tests and tabletop exercises.
+- Recovery: tested restore procedures and tabletop exercises.

 Common risk scenarios